opensafely/documentation/docs/getting-started.md

    checkbox at the top of the list ticked.<br>
   ![image](images/commit-all.png)
-2. At the bottom of the list of changes, in the **Summary** field, type a short, meaningful *commit message*.
+2. At the bottom of the list of changes, in the **Summary** field, type a short, meaningful description of the changes (this is called the *commit message*).
    Optionally, you can add more information about the change in the **Description** field.
 Press the blue button to make the commit.<br>
   ![image](images/commit-message.png)
 3. Click **Push origin** to push your local changes to the remote repository on Github ![image](images/push-to-github.png)
 4. In a web browser, visit your repository in Github.
 Click on the **Actions** tab ![image](images/github-actions-tab.png)
-5. You'll see a *Workflow* running with the title of your last commit.
-This workflow verifies that the command `opensafely run run_all` can complete successfully.
+5. You'll see a *Workflow* running with the *commit message* of your last commit.
+The workflow verifies that the command `opensafely run run_all` can run successfully.
 If it's yellow, it's still running.
 If it's red, it has failed.
 If it's green, it has succeeded.
 You want it to be green!
    ![image](images/github-running-workflow.png)

 ## 5. Next steps